Create This Inexpensive Chipboard Christmas Village in an Afternoon

 Step 1: Trace Free Patterns and Cut

-Download the free Christmas craft template below to start making your cardboard village.
-Enlarge the patterns onto white paper and cut out, then trace patterns onto chipboard and cut out.
+Download the free Christmas craft template below to start making your cardboard holiday village.
+Enlarge the patterns to your desired size and print onto white paper.
+Cut out, then trace patterns onto the chipboard.
+Cut out the chipboard shapes.

 Step 2: Add Details with Marker

-Using white marker, outline each house and roof, adding siding, shingles, bricks, smoke, and other details as shown on the patterns.
-Draw on window panes, shutters, and other details.
-Follow the template to add details to each house using crafts glue.
+Using a white permanent marker ($5, The Home Depot), outline each house and roof, adding siding, shingles, bricks, smoke, and other details as shown on the patterns.
+Draw on window panes, shutters, and other details onto smaller pieces of chipboard and cut out shapes.
+Follow the template to add the details to each house using crafts glue.

 Related: You Can Make a Bow from Cardboard